 The forces of globalisation took a new turn in the last year.
-While prevalence of digital technologies continued to blur geographic boundaries, domestic distractions made western economic giants, such as the US and the European Union (EU), increase border control and review their global commitments.
-This, along with other aggressive strategies such as Belt and Road initiative, has advanced China’s influence in the global arena.
+While the prevalence of digital technologies continues to blur geographic boundaries, domestic distractions made western economic giants, such as the US and the European Union (EU), increase their border control and review their global commitments.
+These developments, along with other aggressive strategies such as the Belt and Road Initiative, have advanced China’s influence in the global arena.
 However, China still lags behind the US as the most attractive market for growth prospects.
 It was during this transition in the world order that PwC conducted its 21st Annual CEO Survey to gauge the sentiments of executives all over the world.

 The survey was built around the themes of Trade and Globalisation, Trust and Tenure, and Technology and Talent.
 We interviewed about 195 executives based in Mainland China and Hong Kong across a range of industries.

-The world economy has been witnessing its best run and fastest growth since being hit by recession in 2010 while domestically, China is shifting focus from being export and investment led to consumer spending, innovation and services driven.
+The world economy has been witnessing its best run and fastest growth since the recession in 2010.
+Domestically, China is shifting its focus from being an export and investment-led economy to one that is driven by consumer spending, innovation and services.

-In the ranking of the US and China as being attractive markets for growth, a noteworthy point is that the trend shows that the attractiveness of the US as the top destination is rising while the attractiveness of China is stable.
+In terms of the US and China as being attractive markets for growth, the US is rising as the top destination while China’s attractiveness for growth prospects remains stable.

-In a world that is reconfiguring, in terms of political and economic viewpoints, it appears that executives in China (as well as globally) believe that the world is moving towards fragmentation, regional trading blocs and open access to internet, yet there is recognition of common ground in global belief and value systems.
+Executives in China (as well as globally) believe the world is moving towards greater fragmentation, regional trading blocs and free and open access to internet.

-While businesses confidence is high, executives in China shared their views on diverse business and political concerns.
+While business confidence is high, executives in China shared their views on a diverse range of business and political concerns.

-On the business side, the top threats identified by 90% of the executives in China were cyber threats, speed of technological changes, availability of key skills and changing consumer behaviour.
-In terms of top economic, policy, social and environmental threats to organisation’s growth prospects in China, over-regulation, geopolitical uncertainty and social instability were cited.
+On the business side, the top threats identified by 90% of executives in China are cyber threats, speed of technological changes, availability of key skills and changing consumer behaviour.
+In terms of top economic, policy, social and environmental threats to organisation’s growth prospects in China, over-regulation, geopolitical uncertainty and social instability were named.

-It is worth noting that there has been a sizeable increase in the proportion of CEOs in China who are looking to drive corporate growth and profitability (up 19 percentage points from a year ago) through the use of outsourcing and by collaborating with entrepreneurs and start-ups (which has risen from 26% in 2017 to 45% in 2018).
+It is worth noting that there has been a sizeable increase in the proportion of CEOs in China who are looking to drive corporate growth and profitability (up 19 percentage points from a year ago) through the use of outsourcing and by collaborating with entrepreneurs and start-ups (a rise of 26% from 2017 to 45% in 2018).

 About 35% of the executives surveyed in China believe that the trust between the workforce and their senior leadership is declining.
-34% of the executives surveyed in China ‘agree’ or ‘strongly agree’ that they are experiencing declining trust from their customers.
+34% ‘agree’ or ‘strongly agree’ that they are experiencing declining trust from their customers.

-As China shifts to an innovative, technology driven economic growth, skill development that keeps pace with technological development is vital.
+As China shifts to an innovative, technology-driven economic growth, developing skills that keeps pace with technological progress is vital.

-Given the optimistic growth prospects worldwide and in China, survey found that 70% of the executives in China expect the headcount at their organisations to increase over the next 12 months while a high proportion of executives surveyed (92%) are concerned about availability of digital skills in their industry.
+Given the optimistic growth prospects worldwide and in China, the survey found that 70% of executives in China expect headcount at their organisations to increase over the next 12 months.
+A high proportion of executives (92%) are concerned about the availability of digital skills in their industry.